Registration opens August 1, 2025.

 HONOR CHOIR COST

 The cost to participate in the event is $40 per singer.
-This will include the event, practice tracks, and lunch at the KSU Commons on Friday, October 4.
+This will include the event, practice tracks, and catered lunch on Friday, October 3rd.
 Practice tracks with quality vocal models will be emailed to directors after registration.
 Dinner is not included (see suggestions below).
 Music is not included (see link below), but students should have their own copy of each piece of music as well as a pencil during rehearsals.

 CHAPERONES